Philliec459/Geolog-Used-to-Automate-the-Characterization-Workflow-using-Clerkes-Rosetta-Stone-calibration-data/README.md

 ![Geolog_Image](Optimize_lith_Geolog.png)

 3) Use available core data from the representative reservoir/field to build a petrophysical model to estimate permeability for all wells in field using our python loglan of kNN using normalized input data and weighted by Euclidean distances for each of the nearest neighbors.

+	perm_knn.pysh

-4) Using the kNN estimated permeability and calculated Total Porosity (PHIT) from MultiMin, we query Clerke’s Rosetta Stone core database to predict the Thomeer parameters and a python loglan to predict the following Petrophysical results also using kNN:
+4) Using the kNN estimated permeability and calculated Total Porosity (PHIT) from MultiMin, we query Clerke’s Rosetta Stone core database to predict the Thomeer parameters;

+	thomeer_parameters.pysh

+ and a python loglan to predict the following Petrophysical Rock Types (PRT) also using kNN:
     - Petrophysical Rock Types (PRT) as defined by Clerke (M_1 Macro/Meso, M_2 Macro/Micro, M_1_2 Macro/Meso/Micro, Type1 Meso, Type 1_1 Meso/Micro and Type 2 Micro PRTs.
     - Thomeer Capillary Pressure parameters (Pdi, Gi and BVocci) for each pore system i over the reservoir interval

+	thomeer_prt.pysh

 ![Geolog_Image](Thomeer_output.png)

 5) Use the Thomeer Capillary Pressure parameters to model saturations based on the buoyancy due to fluid density differences at the height above the Free Water Level (FWL).
 In this instance we compare the Bulk Volume Oil (BVO) from MultiMin vs. BVO from Thomeer-based capillary pressure saturations since BVO is pore volume weighted.

 #### Free Water Level Search:
 We have provided a FWL Search technique in python too to estimate the FWL elevation (TVDss) in each key well to be used to create a FWL plane for the field.

+	fwl_search.pysh

 To model Capillary Pressure saturations, it is essential to have a proper Free Water Level (FWL).
 Reservoir Capillary Pressure or buoyancy is dependent upon the height above the FWL.

 On new discoveries the FWL is usually determined from Formation Test data plotting the pressure data vs. TVDss to find the intersection of the water gradient vs. hydrocarbon gradient.
 The elevation of this intersection is the FWL or zero Capillary Pressure.
 However, on older fields, this type of data is typically not available prior to pressure depletion and/or fluid contact movements in the field.
 Therefore, we need another way to estimate the FWL for the field.
 In the python software used in our Notebook we offer a FWL search technique that has been shown to work very well in numerous fields.